Semi-inner products and the concept of semi-polarity: Abstract

 \section{Abstract}

-The lack of an inner product structure in general Banach spaces yields the motivation to introduce a semi-inner product with a more general axiom system, one missing the requirement for symmetry, than the one determing a Hilbert space.
-We use the semi-inner product on a finite dimensional real Banach space $(\X, \| \cdot\|)$ to define and investigate three concepts.
+The lack of an inner product structure in Banach spaces yields the motivation to introduce a semi-inner product with a more general axiom system, one missing the requirement for symmetry, unlike the one determing a Hilbert space.
+We use it on a finite dimensional real Banach space $(\X, \| \cdot\|)$ to define and investigate three concepts.
 First, we generalize that of \emph{antinorms}, already defined in Minkowski planes, for even dimensional spaces.
-Second, we introduce \emph{normality maps}, which leads us, in the third part, to the study of \emph{semi-polarity}, a variant of the notion of polarity which makes use of the underlying semi-inner product.
+Second, we introduce \emph{normality maps}, which in turn leads us to the study of \emph{semi-polarity}, a variant of the notion of polarity, which makes use of the underlying semi-inner product.